Attentional Prototype Inference for Few-Shot Segmentation: Discussion and Conclusion

-This paper tackle few-shot semantic segmentation from a probabilistic perspective.
-We define a global latent variable to represent the prototype of each object category, which is inferred from the data.
-We also incorporate a local latent variable to represent an attention map for each individual image, which highlights the foreground object for improved segmentation.
-We develop attentional prototype inference (API) to leverage variational inference for efficient optimization.
-By probabilistic modeling, API is capable to enhances its generalization ability by handling the inherent uncertainty caused by limited data and the intra-class variations of objects, which is essential for generalizing to new unseen categories.
-The local latent attention mechanism enables the model to attend to foreground objects while suppressing background.
-We conduct comprehensive experiments on three benchmark datasets.
-The results illustrate the effectiveness of the proposed method.
-The ablation studies further demonstrate the benefit of our attentional prototype inference by probabilistic modeling.
+This paper tackles few-shot segmentation from a probabilistic perspective.
+It contains two latent variables from different levels: 1) a global latent variable is inferred from the data that represents the prototype of each object category; 2) a local latent variable is designed to represent an attention map for each image, which highlights the foreground object for improved segmentation.
+We develop attentive prototype inference (API) to leverage variational inference for efficient optimization.
+By probabilistic modeling, API is capable of enhancing its generalization ability by handling the inherent uncertainty caused by limited data and the intra-class variations of objects, which is essential for generalizing to new unseen categories in experimental practice.

+The inherent property of the prototype-based method is computing the foreground prototype with the guide of label masks at the image level.
+Those prototypes are usually ambiguous for foreground objects at the feature level, especially for instances with small sizes.
+This could be resolved by taking hierarchical prototypes of varied feature levels into account in future work, \ie, computing prototypes at the different level of the encoder, especially, those that are close to the input layer.

+The probabilistic manner is essential in API.
+The key step is the Monte Carlo (MC) estimation for the segmentation prediction.
+To achieve a better estimation result, we usually consider sampling multiple hypotheses.
+This would bring extra computational costs, especially during the training stage.
+However, it is unnecessary to obtain an accurate MC estimation of the conditional prediction distribution at the training stage.
+Recall SGD in neural network optimization, the biased estimation could introduce randomness for the learning process to achieve better generalization.
+Therefore, we choose the sampling number of 1 at the training stage.
+Also, there is an extra benefit that can be considered as the regularization by injecting uncertainty into the learning process.
+Besides, the inference speed at the testing stage can be acceptable as the sampling number of the MC estimation is small (i.e., 10 in all experiments).

+The probabilistic formulation could handle ambiguities in the segmentation task by producing a set of diverse but plausible segmentation results.
+It could potentially have a high impact on clinical applications.
+Multiple segmentation hypotheses from our model could provide diagnosis probabilities or guide steps to resolve ambiguities.